jeffmcmahan/aro/README.md

 ### Testing with `test`, `mock`, & `local`

 Tests are declared in sibling files using the `*.test.js` naming convention.
-Each test file implicitly imports the material that it tests using the `public` and `local` variables from the source file that it is testing (i.e., values that are not exported can be accessed in tests via `local`).
+Each test file implicitly imports the material that it tests using the `module` and `local` variables from the source file that it is testing (*i.e.,* values that are not exported can be accessed in tests via `local`).
 Here is an example file saved as ./foo.js, for which tests will be specified in ./foo.test.js (shown below):

 ./foo.js:
 ```js